 His consultation is purely informative.
 There is no pressure to have surgery.
 The choice is yours.
 If you do decide to have a belt lipectomy or other cosmetic procedure, it can be scheduled on a date that works for you.

 What can’t a belt lipectomy do?

 If you want to tighten sagging skin after weight loss, there are many options to consider.
 During a belt lipectomy, your abdominal tissue needs to remain horizontal and straight.
 It tightens and lifts your waistline, like pulling your pants up.
 The skin can’t be pulled to the side, like in other types of abdominoplasty procedures.

 Some patients will get a better result with a fleur-de-lis tummy tuck, which addresses both vertical and horizontal sagging on the abdomen.
-Doctor Bernard will help you choose the best body contouring procedure for your needs during your visit.
+Doctor Bernard will help you decide if it’s right for your needs during your visit.

 Who shouldn’t get a belt lipectomy?

 Patient screening is done to make sure you have a safe and successful surgery.
 Contraindications for surgery can include somatic diseases, active pregnancy, hemophilia, mental impairment or a history of stroke.
 Smokers will be asked to quit before surgery.